 How to make cake pops?

-It’s so easy to transform cake bites into cake pops – all you need are lollipop sticks or craft sticks!
+It’s so easy to transform this cake bites recipe into cake pops – all you need are lollipop sticks or craft sticks!

 To turn cake balls into cake pops

-- Let set: Transfer your beautiful cake pops to a cake pop stand or a piece of craft foam.
-Place in the refrigerator for 10-15 minutes to set.
-Enjoy!
+8. Let set: Transfer your beautiful cake balls to a cake pop stand or a piece of craft foam.
+Place the homemade cake ball bites in the refrigerator for 10-15 minutes to set.
+Once dry, enjoy!

-- Roll again before dipping.
-Just before dipping them into chocolate, use your hands to gently re-roll the cake balls.
+• Roll again before dipping.
+Just before dipping the frosting bites into chocolate, use your hands to gently re-roll the cake balls.
 Re-rolling will smooth out the sides and help make the cake balls more secure!

-- Keep candy coating warm!
-Make sure you keep your candy coating warm (but not hot!) throughout the entire decorating process!
-Warm, thin coating is the key to perfectly smooth pop!
-Tip: If you enjoy making cake pops, you may want to consider looking into a chocolate melting pot or heating pad!
-Either of those kitchen gadgets will keep your chocolate warm, making the entire process smoother!
+• Tip: If you enjoy making this recipe for cake balls, you may want to consider looking into a chocolate melting pot or heating pad.
+Either of those kitchen gadgets will keep your chocolate warm, making the entire process smoother.

 Can I use chocolate chips for dipping?

-You can use any type of chocolate baking chips (such as white or milk) instead of candy melts for dipping cake pops!
-However, melted chocolate chips are much thicker in consistency than candy melts, melting wafers and almond bark.
+You can use any type of chocolate baking chips (such as white or milk) instead of candy melts for dipping cake balls, bites, and pops However, melted chocolate chips are much thicker in consistency than candy melts, melting wafers and almond bark.
 Therefore, you will need to thin out the chocolate baking chips by stirring a tablespoon of shortening into the melted chocolate.

 Why are my cake pops cracking?

-You do not need to store your cake bites in the refrigerator!
-However, if you added a perishable filling, such as fruit or custard, to the cake balls you will need to store them in the refrigerator!
+You do not need to store this recipe for cake bites in the refrigerator.
+However, if you added a perishable filling, such as fruit or custard, to the cake balls you will need to store them in the refrigerator.

 You can start making this cake bite recipe as far as one month in advance!
 You can store both bare cake balls and fully decorated cake pops for up to a month in the freezer!
 (See below for how to properly store “naked” cake balls and decorated cake pops!)

-This recipe makes 36 cake balls, so chances are pretty good that you are going to want to store some of them!
+This recipe for frosting bites yields 36 balls, so chances are pretty good that you are going to want to store some of them!
 Luckily, these adorable little bites are easy to store!

-Below is everything you need to know about properly storing cake bites and pops, including short-term and long-term storage options!
+Below is everything you need to know about properly storing this recipe for cake bites and pops, including short-term and long-term storage options!

 How to store: before & after dipping

-There are two stages where you can store cake balls – either before or after dipping them into the candy coating!
+There are two stages where you can store this easy recipe for cake balls – either before or after dipping them into the candy coating!
 Below are instructions for both!

 Storing “naked” cake balls (before dipping)